-Aggregate remuneration cost for Code Staff by business area - The aggregate annual remuneration of the Code Staff in respect of 2011 was £9.7m.
+Aggregate remuneration cost for Code Staff by business area - The aggregate annual remuneration of the Code Staff (excluding Non-Executive Directors) in respect of 2012 was £8.9m.
 This is made up of fixed pay, variable pay, non-contributory pension/ and benefits in kind and share plan related remuneration.
-F&C Code Staff are defined as Senior Managers and F&C's business is defined as one business unit covering Asset Management.
+F&C's business is defined as one business unit covering Asset Management.

-Further details on remuneration are set out in the Report on Directors' Remuneration section of the 2011 Annual Report & Accounts capital relates to ordinary shares in each firm that are allotted, called up and fully paid.
-F&C Management Limited holds tier 2 capital of £10m relating to a subordinated loan with a fellow subsidiary undertaking.
+Further details on remuneration are set out in the Report on Directors' Remuneration section of the 2012 Annual Report & Accounts.